BrandNewCongress/DEPRECATED-website/src/static/site/about.md

 ## Who's proposing this?

 We're a group of people who got tired of the partisan politics we were seeing in the news.
-We saw the problems we were facing together as a nation, and we just wanted them solved.
+We saw the problems we were facing as a nation, and we just wanted them solved.
 If our current congress won't come up with a plan for moving our country forward, we will.
 Then we'll present that option to the American people for a vote during the 2018 mid-term elections.
 Find out more by reading our [Plan](/plan).
 If you'd like updates or to get involved, [please sign up](/home#sign-up) and someone from Brand New Congress will be in touch.

 <a name="alex_rojas"></a>
 <div class="col-lg-3 col-sm-12 col-xs-12">